-Meanwhile, Steve Letourneau divorced her and moved with their four kids to Alaska.
-"I'm kind of speechless," Steve told People in March 1998, after Letourneau was locked up again.
+Meanwhile, her husband divorced her and moved with their four kids to Alaska.
+"I'm kind of speechless," he told People in March 1998, after Letourneau was locked up again.
 "It's like taking a picture of our family from the wall and throwing it on the ground."
 Their kids were "handling it pretty well," he said, "considering their anger."

-Mary Kay and Vili's daughter Georgia was born later that year at the Washington Corrections Center for Women in Gig Harbor, Wash., then eventually also went to live with Audrey in the custody of Vili's mother.
+Her and Fualaau's daughter Georgia was born later that year at the Washington Corrections Center for Women in Gig Harbor, Wash., then eventually also went to live with her sisten in the custody of Fualaau's mother.

-Two cheesy TV movies were made about the Letourneau scandal in 2000, Fox's Unauthorized: The Mary Kay Letourneau Story and the "highbrow" one, USA's Mary Kay Letourneau: All American Girl, starring Penelope Ann Miller as the teacher who unwittingly gained legions of schoolboy fans with her criminal behavior.
+Two cheesy TV movies were made about the Letourneau scandal in 2000, Fox's Unauthorized: The Mary Kay Letourneau Story and USA's Mary Kay Letourneau: All American Girl, starring Penelope Ann Miller as the teacher who unwittingly gained legions of schoolboy fans with her criminal behavior.

 "It's shock value.
 That's what it was all about.
 Shock.
 I call it media carnage.
 Road kill.
 Blood," Letourneau lamented the rabid coverage of her case years later on A&E's Biography.

-For the seven and a half years Letourneau was in prison, she was allowed no visits from or contact from Fualaau, though they managed to get messages to each other.
-She ran a math lab and says she had an overall OK time with her fellow inmates, though some of the staff were verbally cruel.
+For the seven and a half years Letourneau was in prison, she was allowed no visits from or contact with Fualaau, though they managed to get messages to each other.
 One of the biggest blows was not being allowed to attend her father's funeral in 2001.

 Letourneau got out of prison in August 2004.